Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 Good cables facilitate the transfer of audio signals without distortion or outside noise.
 Your cheap $2 cables are fine if the signal itself is muddy (as it is in most onboard DACs on phones/computers).

-But if you’re already spending hundreds of dollars on a DAC to clean up the signal, it makes sense to use better cables as well.
+But if you’re already spending hundreds of dollars on the best budget DAC to clean up the signal, it makes sense to use better cables as well.

 Don’t splurge on cables (unless you have a $3,000 amp + DAC system), but don’t be cheap about them either.